I'm a huge fan of kids lit!

-But even more than kids stories, I'm a big lover of vintage, classic kids books -- the really great stories that we all heard as kids or may have even been read by our parents & grandparents in their childhood.
+But even more than kids stories, I'm a big lover of vintage & classic children's books -- the really great stories that we all heard as kids or may have even been read by our parents & grandparents in their childhood.